canaria3406/hoyolab-auto-sign/README.md

 ![image](https://github.com/canaria3406/hoyolab-auto-sign/blob/main/pic/01.png)

 ## Setup
-1. Go to [Google App Script](https://script.google.com/home/start) and create a new project with your custom name.
+1. Go to [Google Apps Script](https://script.google.com/home/start) and create a new project with your custom name.
 2. Select the editor and paste the code( [Discord version](https://github.com/canaria3406/hoyolab-auto-sign/blob/main/src/main-discord.gs) / [Telegram version](https://github.com/canaria3406/hoyolab-auto-sign/blob/main/src/main-telegram.gs) ).
 Refer to the instructions below to configure the config file and save it.
 3. Select "main" and click the "Run" button at the top.
    Grant the necessary permissions and confirm that the configuration is correct (Execution started > completed).